 The Y Make Change initiative creates a pathway of social responsibility, leadership development and civic engagement from middle school into young adulthood.

 Located right on the University of Minnesota—Twin Cities campus, the University Y (UY) serves student leaders in their commitment to learn, grow and thrive.
 The UY is a space for students to gather together, build relationships and become leaders by serving as mentors and role models to youth in the community.
 See how the UY welcomed Kristen and gave her leadership opportunities.

-Kids ages 13-18 the opportunity to develop leadership skills through active participation outdoors, including trips to the Boundary Waters in Northern Minnesota through the .
+Kids ages 13-18 develop leadership skills through active participation outdoors in the Boys Outdoor Leadership Development and Girls Outdoor Leadership Development (BOLD/GOLD) programs, which include trips to the Boundary Waters in Northern Minnesota.